PetrochukM/HParams/README.md

 configured(a=config.get())
 ```

+We also have another option for faster tracing with `enable_fast_trace`.
+Instead of a system wide
+trace, this will inject new code into the `__code__` of every function in your configuration for
+tracing.
+This has much lower overhead; however, it is still in beta due to the number of edge cases.

 ## How does this work?

 Our approach is simple, `config` maintains a global configuration mapping each function to its